Article written by

 As for what you should not do to recover from a weed hangover, steer clear of caffeine.
 Though it might feel like the most natural thing to brew a cup of coffee, there is evidence from animal studies that caffeine combined with THC may negatively impact memory.
 In addition, caffeine is a stimulant with psychoactive properties of its own, so it’s safest not to combine it with another psychoactive substance like marijuana.

-Whether you’re a medical or recreational user, most likely you turn to cannabis to feel good on every level.
+Whether you’re a medical or recreational user, you most likely turn to cannabis to feel good on every level.
 Learning which strains and doses work best for your body will help keep your cannabis experience enjoyable.

 The experienced physicians at Leafwell are here to consult with you and personalize a cannabis regimen.
-Reach out and we’ll help you navigate the process of applying for a medical cannabis card.
+Reach out, and we’ll help you navigate the process of applying for a medical cannabis card.